OSH-2022/x-runikraft/README.md

 As different parts of this project were written in different languages, we use `make` as a universal building system.
 However, you may manually build each part separately without `make`.

-To build everything without reports and documentations, install all the dependencies:
+To build everything without reports, install all the dependencies:

 - Rust compiler (`rustc >= 1.59`+`cargo`): you must install it via `rustup`, since rustc in distribution's software source usually does not support riscv64 target.
 - C compiler and binutils: any version of riscv64 cross-compile GCC should works.